DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/dt_manual/admin.rst

 Recommended Plugins
 ~~~~~~~~~~~~~~~~~~~

-These are our recommended plugins that we did not develop:
+The are plugins we recommend, but did not develop:

 * ``UpdraftPlus Backup/Restore`` - Backup and restore: take backups locally, or backup to Amazon S3, Dropbox, Google Drive, Rackspace, (S)FTP, WebDAV & email, on automatic schedules.
 * ``Two Factor Authentication`` - Secure your WordPress login forms with two-factor authentication, including WooCommerce login forms